 On that day, a TV show was being taped in the conservatory.
 It was about how to grow cacti.
-I really respect those who grow plants and keep them healthy.
+I respect horticulturists and gardeners who grow plants and keep them healthy.
 They must be patient and loving.
-After seeing the taping, I went back to the rose garden to take some photos myself.
+After seeing the taping, I went back to the rose garden to take some pictures.
 The morning roses looked different from those I had last seen.
 They looked fresh and still prettier.

 (To be continued…)